williamscale/williamscale.github.io/_projects/postman-olmos-park.markdown

 ## Model Evaluation

 Because this is a minimization problem, the models created are judged on overall distance travelled.
 It's impossible to traverse every edge once and only once.
 Some roads will need to be repeated.
 Therefore, minimum distance is the evaluation metric.
-Comparing the route distance to the sum of all of the edge distance is another way to measure the route efficiency.
+Comparing the route distance to the sum of all of the edge distances is another way to measure the route efficiency.
 The total road length is equal to 9.96 miles, which I call $d_{optimal}$.
 All routes generated will be greater than $d_{optimal}$.
 The route efficiency is then calculated as:

 $$
 \text{eff} = \frac{d_{optimal}}{d_{route}}